kevinkoech357/hashnode-articles/clq43zpk9000108jl68chgxpn.md

 **Introduction**

 Hey there!
 Welcome to the behind-the-scenes saga of [ScreenRekod](http://www.screenrekod.tech) – a school project, fueled by a blend of passion for innovation and a burning curiosity about the uncharted territories of screen recording.
-In this journey, I wore multiple hats – the frontend artist, the backend sorcerer, and the devops wizard – all in the pursuit of creating something special.
+In this journey, I wore multiple hats – the frontend artist, the backend sorcerer, and the DevOps wizard – all in the pursuit of creating something special.

 **Project Sparks**